sovit-123/SAM_Molmo_Whisper/README.md

 ## Installing Requirements

-Install Pytorch, Hugging Face Transformers, and rest of the base requirements.
+Install Pytorch, Hugging Face Transformers, and the rest of the base requirements.

 ```
 pip install -r requirements.txt